Our office provides three different types of certified copies of death records based on your need and eligibility:

 How long does it take to get a death record?

 Once received in our office, copies are usually mailed in 3 to 5 business days (this does not include the return mail time).
-Any received request that includes FedEx or UPS return shipping are processed the next business day for overnight shipping.
+Any received request that includes FedEx, UPS or USPS Priority Mail return shipping are processed the next business day for overnight shipping.

 Can I Fax the application to Vital Records?